Benj1x/IMPR-Notes/README.md

 &x[3] = 1450734460
 Address of array x: 1450734448
 ```
 There is a difference of 4 bytes between two array elements.
-It is be-
-cause the size of int is 4 bytes.
+That is because the size of int is 4 bytes.
 The address of &x[0] and x is the same.
-It’s
+This is
 because the variable name x points to the first element of the array.
 ```
 1 //Here, we have decalred an array 'x' of 6 elements.
 To access elements of the array